 A few times, I have gotten lost and skipped lines in the transcript.
 The first time it happened, it was the crucial line where the victim discloses that she has been seeing a counselor who asks probing questions.
 That is the moment when the call turns, when the agenda surfaces.
 I wondered if I really got lost or could not bear to speak that line, the one that turns the phone call into a forensic investigation.
 I still struggle with my own story being unspeakable.
 Writing is one thing, but speaking is another.
 And now, here is a language that demands both.

 Then there are the tricky sounds, the ones I have trouble hearing.
-I am deaf in one ear, which is part of it, but I have always struggled somewhat with phonetics.
+I am deaf in one ear [update: I have since been diagnosed with partial deafness in both ears and auditory processing disorder], which is part of it, but I have always struggled somewhat with phonetics.
 Some sounds are not so obvious or easy to translate, either.
 I just now realized I have screwed up the -ing sound on several words and will either have to redo them or accept the mistake and make that part of the work.
 I am inclined to lay the process bare and let the mistakes become part of the story, but the perfectionist in me wants to redo the entire translation.
 Maybe both are part of the story.

 As always, it has been quite beautiful, too, watching the iron gall darken as it oxidizes.
 When writing in Deseret Alphabet, this process takes on a special significance: the tension between written and spoken words becomes material.